Drexel University College of Medicine: Center City Hahnemann Campus

-The Center City Hahnemann Campus, located in downtown Philadelphia, is the main site for the College's clinical education departments in addition to biomedical facilities and other health-science and public health programs.
+The Center City Hahnemann Campus, located in downtown Philadelphia, was the main site for the college's clinical education departments in addition to biomedical facilities and other health-science and public health programs.
 Hahnemann University Hospital anchors the Center City Hahnemann Campus, along with the Outpatient Clinics, Lecture Halls, and Residence Hall.
 Drexel's Office of Continuing Medical Education offers the only Physician Refresher/Re-Entry Course on the East Coast for physicians intending to re-enter the workforce after years of inactive practice.
 The program allows physicians to refresh their knowledge or gain additional training in order to re-enter the workforce.

 In 1991, the college purchased the former Elk's Lodge BPOE No. 2 Philadelphia Athletic Club building at 306–320 N. Broad Street for $2.35 million.
 They demolished it the following year to redevelop the site as a parking garage and computer center.
 The building had been added to the National Register of Historic Places in 1984.

 In September 2019, the hospital closed.